 Your home’s stored-up value could also help you meet your cash needs.
 For example, a home equity line of credit (HELOC) could be there for you in case of large-scale medical expenses, much-needed home repairs, or another emergency — thus enabling you to leave your retirement savings and investments in place while you address your current needs.

 Weigh this move carefully, though, says Greenberg.
-A HELOC will reduce your home equity and could have tax consequences.
-And, if you lack the liquidity to make required loan payments, drawing on your investment accounts could reduce their growth potential.
+A HELOC will reduce your home equity, and the interest you pay on it is no longer tax deductible unless you use the funds to improve the home.
+2 And, if you lack the liquidity to make required loan payments, drawing on your investment accounts could reduce their growth potential.
 Your financial advisor and tax advisor can help you determine whether a HELOC is right for your situation and needs.

-Potential drawbacks: Extensive renovations could mean high monthly payments, and the physical layout (steep stairs or an arduous climb from the driveway) could make adapting it for later years too costly or difficult to consider.
+Potential drawbacks: Extensive renovations made with funds from a HELOC could mean high monthly payments, and the physical layout (steep stairs or an arduous climb from the driveway) could make adapting it for later years too costly or difficult to consider.
 And don’t forget the work that goes into maintaining a home.
 Even chores such as mowing the lawn, cleaning gutters and repainting, which may seem manageable today, could become difficult as you age.
-You might have to pay someone to do all the things you used to do.
+You might have to pay someone to do many of the things you’re currently doing yourself.